abhishekchaturvedi10/abhishekchaturvedi10/README.md

 ### About Me

-I am interested in solving real life problems and building cool stuff.

-I am exploring the fields of web development and app development and also focusing on enhancing my skills in problem solving.
+I am interested in solving real life problems and building cool stuff while exploring the fields of web development and app development and also focusing on enhancing my skills in problem solving.